Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/README.md

 ## Getting Started

-If you are not currently a member of the EOP delivery team in GitHub and would like to make changes, you can either fork the repository and submit a PR from your fork, or request that you be added to the EOP group on GitHub and create a new branch and PR containing your changes.
-Again, this is only needed if you need/want to change the EOP infrastructure.
+The code in this repo describes the active installation of EOP currently shared by all contributing councils.
+In the event you might want to create and host your own instance somewhere, you can of course fork the repository.
+Otherwise, to modify the existing infrastructure for some reason, for example to support a new API or front end you have developed, you will need to complete the following one-time steps:-

-In any case, it is likely you will need to to check and test your changes in AWS before submitting your PR.
-That requires the following setup:-
+* Contact the EOP technical team to have yourself added to the EOP developers group in Github
-* Add your details to [this file](https://github.com/Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/blob/main/security/_global/account-baseline/users.yml) via a pull request
+* Add your email to the AWS account by modifying [this file](https://github.com/Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/blob/main/security/_global/account-baseline/users.yml) through a pull request
-* Set up the AWS CLI on your development machine so that you can authenticate with the AWS account
+* Set up the [AWS command line application](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [aws-on your development machine so that you can authenticate with the AWS account to check/test your changes (see instructions below after downloading and installing)
-* Ensure you can connect to the Bastion Hosts from your development machine if required (for example, if you are developing a front end module you need to test against your AWS changes)
+* Ensure that you can connect to the EOP Bastion Hosts over SSH from your development machine also for checking/testing

-Detailed instructions follow.
+Detailed instructions follow for the above steps.
+Having completed them, you are in a position to contribute to the existing infrastructure as described [here](#Contributing)

 ### AWS Account